 Second hotel and water park scrapped on Colorado Springs' north side

 A Colorado Springs businessman is scrapping his plans for a hotel and water park, five years after it was announced that the high-profile projects would help anchor the sprawling Polaris Pointe retail center on the city's far north side.
-Randy Scholl of Randal Construction Inc. in the Springs, who owns about 15 acres at Polaris Pointe, said Monday he's walking away from the Colorado Grand Resort & Hotel for personal reasons.
+Randy Scholl of Randal Construction Inc., who owns about 15 acres at Polaris Pointe, said Monday he's walking away from the Colorado Grand Resort & Hotel for personal reasons.

 Add your comments below